PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 10. Transit State machine (AWS Stepfunction)

 ##### Transit SNS
-Transit SNS is an SNS created as part of Transit environment setup.
-Subscriber system communicates with Transit system by sending notification to TransitSns.
-It is also connected to TransitDecider Lambda, so any new notification will trigger TransitDecider Lambda
+Transit SNS is a Simple Notification Service created as a part of Transit VPC setup.
+The Subscriber VPC communicates with the Transit VPC by sending notifications to Transit SNS.
+It is also connected to TransitDecider Lambda, so any new notifications will trigger TransitDecider Lambda

 ##### Transit Task Handler / TransitDecider
-TransitDecider lambda gets invoked whenever there is a new Task pushed on to Transit SNS.
-It takes the task, parse the content and pushes it into HighPriorityQueue or LowPriorityQueue.
-All delete action and all actions which are related to rebalance (Task definition has key "Rebalance = True", indicating that task is related to Rebalance operation)
+TransitDecider lambda gets invoked whenever there is a new Task pushed to the Transit SNS.
+It takes the task, parses the content and pushes it to the HighPriorityQueue or LowPriorityQueue.
+It handles all delete actions and all actions related to rebalancing (Task definition has key "Rebalance = True", indicating that task is related to Rebalance operation)

 ##### BgpTunnelPool (DynamoDB Table)
 | IpSegment       | Available | N1T1            |  N1T2           | N2T1            | N2T2            |